vincent-maillou/qttools/docs/getting_started/installation.md

 conda activate quatrex
 ```

-Install mpi4py
+Install `mpi4py` and `mpich`
 ```bash
 conda install -c conda-forge mpi4py mpich
 ```
 !!! warning

-    - You might want to install a different mpi backend depending on the available
+    You might want to install a different mpi backend depending on the
-    libraries in your system.
+    available libraries in your system.

-Install CuPy
+Install `cupy`
 ```bash
 conda install -c conda-forge cupy cuda-version=XX.X
 ```
 !!! tip

-    - To find out which version of cuda is running on your machine use
+    To find out which version of cuda is running on your machine use
     `nvcc --version` or `nvidia-smi`.